isomerpages/cris-corp/news-and-events/news/_posts/2023-09-19-post-A novel breakthrough in predicting treatment resistance for cancer patients.md

 With that concept, the research team at CSI Singapore went a step further to develop a simple mathematical formula that can predict the fraction of cells with this unique unfavourable combination from routine immunohistochemistry data and bulk RNA sequencing.
 The formula paves the way for this digital pathology method to be used in routine clinical practice and clinical management of DLBCL.

 Michal shared that the mathematical formula will be further investigated through international collaborations led by the team, with the aim of validating recent findings and to solidify the utility of the algorithm to stratify patients for poor survival after R-CHOP therapy.
-Additionally, molecular mechanisms explaining the rise of bad-prognostic cells among malignant B-cells are being studied using molecular and spatial technologies.
+Additionally, molecular mechanisms explaining the rise of bad-prognostic cells among malignant B-cells are being studied using molecular and spatial technologies.&nbsp;

 Ultimately, their findings could potentially be applied to other cancer types as well, for simultaneous detection of oncogenes which is vital to provide targeted treatment plans and better outcomes for patients.